lordtao/android-tao-nfc/README.md

 # TAO NFC SDK

-The NFC SDK module simplifies Near Field Communication (NFC) interactions in Android applications.
+The NFC SDK library simplifies Near Field Communication (NFC) interactions in Android applications.
 It provides a higher-level abstraction over the native Android NFC API, making it easier to read from, write to, and manage NFC tags, with a focus on NDEF (NFC Data Exchange Format) data.
 The SDK is designed to be extensible, allowing developers to add support for various tag technologies and custom data formats.

 ## Features